 Taxation for UCITs

-While common funds are a pass-through vehicle for tax purposes, there are two types of tax liability VCICs are subject to, which are the following:
+While common funds are a pass through vehicle for tax purposes, VCICs are subject to two types of tax liability, which are the following:

 - VCICs are subject to corporation tax.
 Corporate income tax is applicable on the profits at the rate of 12.5%, one of the lowest in the European Union.
 Additionally, benefits arise from the fact that there is a tax exemption for income arising from trading in securities.
-Also, a full exemption applies from tax on dividend income.
-Plus, there’s no withholding tax for dividends paid to non-residents and no capital gains tax.
+Also, a full exemption applies from tax on incoming dividend income, no withholding tax for dividends paid to non-residents and no capital gains tax.

 Simon Zenios & Co.
 LLC assists you in establishing a Cyprus Open-Ended Investment Fund from A to Z